 A sample bootcamp session could include a 5- to 10-minute warm-up of brisk walking, jogging, high knees, butt-kicks, side shuffles, jumping jacks, squats or easy push-ups, followed by 30 to 45 minutes of exercises using body resistance and props like a balance pod

-, medicine ball
+, toning ball

 and resistance bands

 Hopley suggests creating one-minute bootcamp “stations” with a 30-second recovery time between each one.
 To make sure you’re on track, use a heart rate monitor or the 1-10 Rate of Perceived Exertion Scale (RPE), she says.
 With 1 being at rest and 10 being an extremely intense effort, shoot for a 7-9 during higher intensity cardio exercises and a 5-6 for strength exercises.

 Balance pod zig-zag touch: Using balance pods in a zig-zag formation, run and touch each one until complete.
 Repeat.